abhinavsinha1991/kubeadm-with-lxc/README.md

 # kubeadm-with-lxc

-Assuming you're using a Ubuntu 20.04 LTS as the host mahcine to host your LXC containers:
+#### Assumptions: you're using a Ubuntu 20.04 LTS as the host mahcine to host your LXC containers.

 ## 1. Verify LXC version: